ishathapa/ishathapa.github.io/_pages/publications.md

 author_profile: true
 ---
 ## Current Projects
+\begin{itemize}
-1. Estimating the effects of digital health interventions with resource constraints
+\item Estimating the effects of digital health interventions with resource constraints
-2. Evaluating the impact on patient outcomes of changes to algorithm-directed care models
+\item Evaluating the impact on patient outcomes of changes to algorithm-directed care models
-3. Scaling equitable precision, whole-population pediatric diabetes care to a new clinic with a different population
+\item Scaling equitable precision, whole-population pediatric diabetes care to a new clinic with a different population
+\end{itemize}

 ## Publications